 The Triple Bottom Line at Novo Nordisk

-Ethical issues are universal and have no borders. and weherefore, have global standards and global requirements for our business partners and suppliers.
+Ethical issues are universal and have no borders.
+Therefore, we have global standards and global requirements for our business partners and suppliers.
 We also require external contractors performing research on behalf of Novo Nordisk to comply with the same standards that apply across our own organisation when performing research.

 One of the ways Novo Nordisk is committed to sustainability in practice is to have a dedicated and systematic approach to drive and proactively address emerging bioethical dilemmas related to research and development.
 Internal, a network of researchers and managers prepares and suggests new initiatives, develops and implements new positions and guidelines, and supervises the company's handling of evolving bioethical issues worldwide.